macint0/Grism/README.md

 Grism is two things:

-1. **A Next.js editor app** — file tree, CodeMirror editor, PDF preview, multi-engine compile (pdflatex / xelatex / lualatex).
+1. **An MCP server** — exposes your LaTeX projects to Claude Code so Claude can read, edit, compile, and visually inspect documents like a pair programmer.
-2. **An MCP server** — exposes your LaTeX projects to Claude Code so Claude can read, edit, and compile files like a pair programmer.
+2. **A Next.js editor app** — file tree, CodeMirror editor, PDF preview, multi-engine compile.
+Runs locally at `localhost:3000`.

-The MCP server is the main focus.
-The editor app is a convenient local UI for the same project files.
+Both work on the same `projects/` directory on disk.

 ## MCP server